cabinjs/cabin/README.md

    });
    ```

-3. See [Express convienience methods below](#express-1) for helper utilities you can use while writing code.
+3. See [Express convenience methods below](#express-1) for helper utilities you can use while writing code.

-#### Convienience Methods
+#### Convenience Methods

-In order to easily interact and use the `logger` utility function exposed by `app.use(cabin.middleware)`, we expose convienient helper methods in Express and Koa:
+In order to easily interact and use the `logger` utility function exposed by `app.use(cabin.middleware)`, we expose convenient helper methods in Express and Koa:

 ##### Express